Would You Rather Questions For Icebreakers

 • Avoid controversial topics: Steer clear of questions that could be offensive, divisive, or triggering.
 Topics such as politics, religion, and personal health are best avoided.
 The goal is to create a positive and inclusive environment for everyone.

 • Encourage explanation: Don't just ask participants to choose an option; encourage them to explain their reasoning.
 This will spark conversation and provide valuable insights into their perspectives.
-For example, if someone chooses "Would you rather live in a world with no music or no books?", ask them to elaborate on why they made that choice.
+Here's one way to look at it: if someone chooses "Would you rather live in a world with no music or no books?", ask them to elaborate on why they made that choice.

 • Be prepared to participate: As the facilitator, be ready to share your own answers and engage in the discussion.
 This will help create a sense of camaraderie and encourage others to participate.
 Your enthusiasm will be contagious and help set the tone for the icebreaker.